Polymers Career Paths

 Students who complete a graduate internship work in a wide variety of roles in government, clinical, and academic labs, as well as research and development in industry.
 Alumni develop skills which have been successfully transferred to a wide variety of science and analyst roles.
 A selection of roles is highlighted below.
 These example positions share core competencies: significant overlap of responsibilities between different roles is possible.

 Students who complete the polymer science track work in a wide variety of chemistry and engineering roles within the life sciences, pharmaceutical, cosmetics, paint, performance clothing and shoes, and construction materials sectors as well as peripheral sectors.
 Alumni from this track develop skills which have been successfully transferred to a wide variety of engineering and management roles in consumer product development, manufacturing, raw material development, and research and development.
-A selection of roles is highlighted below.
+A selection of career examples for Polymers graduates is highlighted below.

 Application Engineer: Develops deep relationships with product users and customers to understand and create solutions for their technical needs.
 Example: Develops a polymer technology allowing the application of sunscreen under high moisture conditions (e.g., sweaty skin).